-Funding Period: July 9, 2013 through June 30, 2014
+Funding Period: July 1, 2014 through June 30, 2015

-Total Funds Available: \$19,800,000 (66 maximum awards x \$300,000 - see above)
+Total Funds Available: \$200,000 (1 maximum award: \$200,000 - see above)

-This grant serves the priority and emergent sectors selected by the regions funding up to 66 Deputy Sector Navigator grants (maximum \$200,000 with dollar-for-dollar matching) coupled with SB 1070 In-Region Investments (maximum \$100,000 - no match required).
-In-Region Investment grants are linked to awards made for Deputy Sector Navigator grants and cannot be awarded separately.
+This grant serves the priority and emergent sectors selected by the Bay Area macro region applicable to the East Bay economic region for funding up to one Deputy Sector Navigator grant (maximum \$200,000 with dollar-for-dollar matching).
+In-Region Investment grants are linked to awards made for Deputy Sector Navigator grants and cannot be awarded separately match (\$200,000)

-Required Match: The Sector Navigator funding requires a dollar-for-dollar match
+Required Match: The Deputy Sector Navigator funding requires a dollar-for-dollar objectives identified in this grant.